awahab94/GraphQLApolloClientReduxRN/README.md

 - "redux": "^4.0.4"

 # Functionality
--This application show the implemantation of Graph QL by using Apollo Client.
-It also has implementation of Redux to store data after calling the graph api.
+-This application show the implemantation of Graph QL by using Apollo Client in React Native.
+It also has implementation of Redux to store data after calling the graph ql api.

 # Setup for iOS
 - Clone the project